Information for Scholars and Families

 Information for Prospective Students

-The Rutgers Upward Bound and Upward Bound Math-Science (UB/UBMS) programs can help you successfully graduate high school, prepare for college admission, and post-secondary enrollments
+The Rutgers Upward Bound Math-Science (UBMS) program can help you successfully graduate high school, prepare for college admission, and post-secondary enrollments.

 - Students attend workshops that provide them with new skills including note-taking, time-management, and study strategies.

-- UB/UBMS programs take students on various college tours and visits to explore college and career options.
+- UBMS programs take students on various college tours and visits to explore college and career options.

-Here's what to expect when you join UB/UBMS.
+Here's what to expect when you join UBMS.

 9th Grade Goals